-Initializing Bit on a repository adds a virtual layer that tracks and manages components.
+Initializing Bit on a repository adds a virtual layer that allows you to track and manage pieces of code as components.

 cd project-root bit init

-Bit’s component store is used as an internal store for Bit objects (components, tags, etc).
+Bit’s local Scope is used as an internal store for Bit objects (components,

-The component store is nested within a directory called
+The local Scope is nested within a directory called

 .bit.
-If you use Git, Bit will create its component store under the
+If you use Git, Bit will create its local Scope under the

 .git directory.
-This makes Bit work seamlessly with Git, and ensures that Git does not track the contents of the component store.
+This makes Bit work seamlessly with Git and ensures that Git does not track the local Scope’s contents.

 bit init --standalone

-standalone flag, or when working with any SCM other than Git, ensure it ignores the
+--standaloneflag or if you are working with an SCM other than Git, ensure your SCM ignores the

-.bit directory, so its contents will not be tracked for changes.
+.bitdirectory, so its contents is not tracked for changes.

 bit.json is Bit’s main configuration file.
 Use it to configure default naming conventions, extensions, etc.